gmturn/tls-server-messaging/README.md

 To run either the client or server script, enter one of the following commands into your terminal:
 - `python scripts/run_server.py`
 - `python scripts/run_client.py`

+#### *NOTE*
+You may have to setup port forwarding on your router if you are running the client and server on different machines.